annmwang/tb_calibration/README.md

 ## Step 2: Use the collected data to determine calibrations

-Once you have collected calibration data for a MMFE8 board(s) you can now use the code in the `ANALYSIS` folder to determine calibrations for each of the VMM's and channels.
+Once you have collected calibration data for a MMFE8 board(s) you can now use the code to determine calibrations for each of the VMM's and channels.

 NOTE: since each MMFE8 is assigned an ID which is written in the data, you can combine all of the